vtex-apps/io-documentation/docs/en/Concepts/sponsor-account.md

 ![HierarchicalRelationship](https://user-images.githubusercontent.com/60782333/91495980-c9194580-e891-11ea-8f23-f96759a5ece8.png)

-From the Figure, notice that it exists a `vtex` account, which is the Sponsor Account of every exiting account in the VTEX environment.

-That's because `vtex` is the account responsible for the development and release of the fundamental Edition Apps used to set up a [VTEX's CMS](https://help.vtex.com/tutorial/o-que-e-o-cms--EmO8u2WBj2W4MUQCS8262) (`vtex.edition-business@0.x`) or a  [VTEX IO's Store Framework](https://vtex.io/docs/getting-started/build-stores-with-store-framework/1/) (`vtex.edition-store@2.x`) development environment.
+In the first level, the `vtex` account sponsors all accounts with Edition Apps.
+That's because `vtex` is the account responsible for the development and release of the Edition Apps all others derive from:

+- *Edition Business* (`vtex.edition-business@0.x`): used by stores built with our [legacy CMS](https://help.vtex.com/tutorial/o-que-e-o-cms--EmO8u2WBj2W4MUQCS8262)

+- *Edition Store* (`vtex.edition-store@2.x`): user by stores built with our [Store Framework](https://vtex.io/docs/getting-started/build-stores-with-store-framework/1/) based on [VTEX IO](https://developers.vtex.com/docs/vtex_io-documentation_what-is-vtex-io)

 Notice also that, besides `vtex`, any VTEX account that meets the [requirements needed to become a Sponsor Account](https://vtex.io/docs/recipes/development/becoming-a-sponsor-account/) is capable of releasing its own Edition Apps.